CarlSouthall/ADTLib/README.md

 ## Usage

-Algorithms contained within the toolbox are both available as functions for use within python and as command line executable programmes.
+Algorithms contained within the library are both available as functions for use within python and as command line executable programmes.

 ###Examples